HoffsMH/ex-tl/taskell.md

     * [ ] possibly jrnl
 - done archive syncthing conflicts why?
 - put refresh in other tasks in right spot
-- some way of clearing out old gpg files in jrnl folder
-    > seems like it naturaly clears?
 - tl new cap
     > this thing creates a new capture file that can be later folded into the main capture file.
 The reason for this is that I want to be able to write stuff independant of private stuff that might be my main capture file.
 I guess another thing is needed something like tl cap merge